1,000 Out of Poverty

 The committed organizations will use their existing strategies to both alleviate and reduce poverty for 1,000 clients.
 Organizations will assist one another with services needed by each other’s clients by using a referral system.

 Outputs are typically based on the amount of services received.
 This movement measures how many clients get out of poverty based on a client-centered and data-driven design.

 A COMMON MEASURE

-The self-sufficiency scale will be used to measure the successes of the project.
+The Step Up Self-Sufficiency Matrix will be used to measure the successes of the project.
 This tool focuses on five issue areas of food, housing, health care, education, and income growth.

 CURRENT COMMITTED ORGANIZATIONS

 1,000 Out of Poverty Team

 1,000 Out of Poverty Supporting Partners

 For more information on our 1,000 Out of Poverty team, please contact Angela Silveira